 London’s legendary Royal Albert Hall is celebrating 150 years of performances in 2021, with an exciting programme of events and festivals.
 The home of show-stopping entertainment since the Victorian era, the anniversary season is set to include live performances from musical legends such as Patti Smith, Brian Wilson and composer David Arnold.
-If you’re dreaming of a cultural getaway to London in the future, you can get inspired with our round up of key events, with a whole host of entertainment still to be announced.
+Future visitors can get inspired with our round up of key events, with a whole host of entertainment still to be announced.

 Named in honour of the late Prince Albert, the Royal Albert Hall was officially opened on 29 March 1871 by the Prince of Wales, with Queen Victoria close by.
 Since then, the hall has gained a reputation as the backdrop to key moments in British cultural history, including the Great Pop Prom of 1963, which saw the Rolling Stones and the Beatles playing on the same bill for the first time, in the year that marked the start of Beatlemania in Britain.

-If you want to delve deeper into the hall’s history from home, you can pick which era to explore via the Royal Albert Hall’s online time machine, for an insight into the ground-breaking events held across the decades.
-Alternatively, you can discover more via the Hall of Fame.
-Brought to life with artwork by Peter Blake, the interactive experience gives you a taste of past performances and live events to come.
+Those wanting to delve deeper into the hall’s history from home can pick which era to explore via the Royal Albert Hall’s online time machine, for an insight into the ground-breaking events held across the decades.
+Alternatively, they can discover more via the Hall of Fame.
+Brought to life with artwork by Peter Blake, the interactive experience gives visitors a taste of past performances and live events to come.